quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part60_12.4_Clips.md

 If the character's facing direction is fixed at 0 degrees (forward), the desired movement direction can be determined on the semicircle.
 Two adjacent clips are selected, and their blending is performed using linear interpolation (LERP).

-Relevant formulas: Blending percentage \( b \) is determined based on how close the angle of movement is to the angles of two adjacent clips.
+Relevant formulas: Blending percentage $b$ is determined based on how close the angle of movement is to the angles of two adjacent clips.

 :p How does targeted movement for forward motion work?
 ??x
 Blending between directional locomotion clips involves fixing the character's facing direction at 0 degrees.
 For a given desired movement direction, the system selects the two nearest clips (e.g., one for moving forward and another for slightly turning left or right) and blends them using LERP-based blending.
-The blend percentage \( b \) is calculated based on how close the desired angle of movement is to the angles of these adjacent clips.
+The blend percentage $b$ is calculated based on how close the desired angle of movement is to the angles of these adjacent clips.

 For example:
 - If you want to move 45 degrees to the right, the system would blend forward motion with right strafe.